 Courts recognize that bail amounts can be too high for the crime charged and amount of ties to the community a defendant has, but that a release on an own recognizance would not do enough to ensure the accused’s return to court.
 In those cases, the court can order that the person be released to a program called house arrest or the “electronic monitoring program.”
 A good criminal defense attorney can make the case to the court that your loved one is an appropriate candidate for this kind of treatment.
 The attorney will file a bail reduction motion asking for a reasonable bail, but asking, in the alternative, for release on house arrest.

 Are you are a loved one accused of a crime and need help?
-Contact the experienced criminal defense attorneys at Mueller Hinds & Associates for a free consultation.
+Contact the experienced criminal defense attorneys at Hinds Injury Law Las Vegas for a free consultation.